 Real loneliness is probably more prevalent among the very elderly, and it’s easy to see why.
 Friends and life partners are often no longer with us, there’s no stimulating office chat during the day, and usually children have grown up and are tending to their own offspring.

 Even worse, because of our social mobility, families may not live in the same town any longer – possibly even the country.

 For us 60 somethings, we still mostly enjoy reasonable health, can still get around easily and our families tend to be a little younger, so we’re called upon for “Granny duty.”

 We Need to Plan Before We Become Isolated

 The time to start planning for older age starts now.
 Self-help gurus recommend doing charity or volunteering work, or joining clubs and societies, and this can certainly help, but you may not be the clubby sort.

 Friends of mine have variously joined calligraphy, cross stitch and sewing groups, but this is not my thing.
-I ventured with a friend to the local WI – and with no offence to the wonderful ladies we met there – making cards and flower arranging weren’t our “thing” either.
+I ventured with a friend to the local WI – and with no offense to the wonderful ladies we met there – making cards and flower arranging wasn’t our “thing” either.